 The First Insight reports found that 76% of consumers in the US and 82% in the UK expect retailers to be more sustainable.
 Establishing a proprietary recommerce strategy can go a long way toward satisfying consumer demand while also serving as a vibrant new growth opportunity.

 Understanding how to meet consumer demand is critical in today’s mission-driven environment.
-First Insight’s Experience Management solutions, which use predictive analytics and voice of the customer data, can help brands embark on a path to greater sustainability and expanded consumer engagement for generations to come.
+First Insight’s, InsightSUITE, which uses predictive analytics and voice of the customer data, can help brands embark on a path to greater sustainability and expanded consumer engagement for generations to come.